rocher/getdata-006-1/README.md

 `X_test.txt` and `X_train.txt` are huge files.
 They contain 561 variables for a total of 10,561 observations.
-According to the assignment specifications, only 66 variables are needed (see below).
+According to the assignment specifications, only 66 variables are needed (66? see below).

 It's a clear waste of time and memory to read these two files in its whole.
 It's better to use the `read.table` function to skip unneeded